ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 Where Does Adobe RGB Fit In?

-One of the biggest reasons behind creating Adobe RGB was a desire to bridge the gap between the RGB and CMYK color models.
-While it’s still an RGB model, it offers a wider gamut than standard sRGB.
-This means that creative monitors with wide Adobe RGB color gamut coverage can display more colors that are achievable with CMYK printing.
-For professionals working with both screen-based and print-based content, monitors with great Adobe RGB coverage provide enhanced color control and better color fidelity.
+Adobe created Adobe RGB to bridge the gap between the RGB and CMYK color models.
+While it still belongs to the RGB family, it offers a wider gamut than standard sRGB.
+This allows creative monitors with wide Adobe RGB coverage to display more colors than those possible with CMYK printing.
+For professionals working across both digital and print, monitors with strong Adobe RGB support deliver more accurate color control.

 Srgb Vs Adobe Rgb infographic